-The white savior or white messiah complex is a result of the demand for black equality during the mid-20th century, according to Madison (1999) as cited by Moore and Pierce (2007).
+The white savior or white messiah complex casts white people as the heroes and heroines in civil-rights and race related films, which deprives people of color of the opportunity to empower themselves both in film and reality.
+According to Madison (1999) as cited by Moore and Pierce (2007), the white savior complex is a result of the demand for black equality during the mid-20th century.
 As black Americans redefined themselves in the public eye as human beings deserving of natural rights, whites felt a need to do the same in order to maintain the notion that they are inherently kind and good.
 Thus, “the emergence of ‘anti-racist, white hero films’ in the late 1980s and 1990s reaffirmed the fiction of a good white self by creating a new collective memory in which whites become the heroes of the Civil Rights Movement, the leaders in the historic fight for racial justice” (Moore and Pierce 2007).
-This new view of whites is disputable knowing the history of racism in America, and it deprives people of color of the opportunity to empower themselves both in film and reality.

-Erin Gruwell from the 2007 film Freedom Writers (dir.
-Richard LaGravenese) offers an example when she begins teaching at Woodrow Wilson High in early 90s East Los Angeles.
-Her English class is mostly made up of troubled students of color, all of whom seem to be dealing with problems much larger than high school.
-The film focuses on Gruwell’s selfless devotion to the improvement of her students by encouraging them to make positive changes for themselves and taking up multiple side jobs to buy books for the class.
-As stated by Yosso and Garcia (2010), Gruwell fails to educate her students on the systems that plague them and the historical context they fit into as people of color.
+Yet, the white savior complex is inherently self-centered, and stems not from a desire to help the oppressed, but a desire to reaffirm one’s self-righteousness.

+The character Erin Gruwell from the 2007 film Freedom Writers (dir.
+Richard LaGravenese) offers an example of a white savior since she fails to educate her students about the institutions in place against them and teaches from a point of white privilege to invoke empathy.
+Gruwell’s students are almost all people of color living in the slums of East LA in the early 90s.
+Each student reports first-hand experience with gang activity, gun violence, and police brutality.
+But instead of teaching her students how these systems came about so the students can truly overcome them, Gruwell asks her class to make a commitment to change, suggesting that the institutional circumstances holding these students back is somehow their own fault.
+Although her students express experience with white privilege and its unfair implementations, Gruwell never makes efforts to educate them further about the complexities of white privilege and how they relate to the disruption they have seen in their neighborhoods.

+White savior characters when used in film never truly realize and acknowledge their white privilege.
 Using The Diary of Anne Frank and trip to the Museum of Tolerance, Gruwell educates her students about oppression through a lens of white privilege.
 Instead of using literary or autobiographical examples from the Native American Holocaust, African slave trade, Chinese exclusion, and other examples of racial oppression, Gruwell uses the oppression of white European Jews, a group that none of her students can relate to (Yosso and Garcia 2010).
-The young teacher asks the students to make a “toast to change” without making it clear to them the institutions in place that have created the circumstances she asks them to rise above.
-Although her students express experience with white privilege and its unfair implementations, Gruwell never makes efforts to educate them further about the complexities of white privilege and how they relate to the police brutality they have seen in their neighborhoods.
-The film goes to great lengths to communicate the sacrifices Erin Gruwell makes on behalf of her students, showing her lose the respect of colleagues and her fiancée and take on second and third jobs in order to provide books for the class juxtaposed with her students’ loss of friends and resistance to gang violence.
-Relating her students’ struggles to those of white victims shows that Gruwell never steps down from her comfortable place of white privilege and truly challenge herself as she challenges her students.
+Relating her students’ struggles to those of white victims shows that Gruwell never challenges herself to admit the privilege she has been given nor truly remove herself from her teaching for the benefit of the students.
 Gruwell is undoubtedly a prime example of the tired white savior complex, in that she fails to let the students take charge of their history and teaches from a point of white privilege that her students cannot truly relate to.

 Black Stereotypes